kikuchiyo/device_connection_en/deviceconnection_overview.md

 ![Device Connection Architecture](media/device_connection_methods.png)

-Based on the whether and where the edge device is used in the connection.
+Based on whether and where the edge device is used in the connection.
 The following connection scenarios are supported:

 **Scenario 1: Connect through EnOS IoT Hub via MQTT protocol (cloud service)**